 Summer reading is part of East Senior's English curriculum.
 Reading during the summer develops lifelong reading habits.
-Answering the analysis questions assists students in preparing for the rigor of literary analysis in English IV classes and beyond.
+Answering the analysis questions assists students in preparing for the New York State Common Core Regents Exam.
+We do recognize that this summer may be more challenging than others in regards to completing the summer reading assignment.
+We have therefore made some changes for this summer only.